Invoicing

 2. Missing payment terms

 If you don't specify a due date, clients will pay when convenient for them — which often means 60+ days.
 Always set explicit terms: Net 7, Net 14, or Net 30.
+The full breakdown of when to use each — plus deposit structures, milestone billing, and the exact wording that holds up — is in freelance invoice payment terms.

 3. Sending invoices to the wrong person